 All guests must carry a valid passport.
 Passports must be valid for at least six months after your return date of travel.
 Guests are responsible to ensure validity dates of passport and to secure proper documentation for countries visited.
 Please consult your respective State Department or Foreign Ministry for specific Visa and entry requirements for countries scheduled on your itinerary.
 For U.S. citizens, further information can be found by visiting: http://travel.state.gov/.
 Consult your healthcare professional for any inoculations you may require, or contact the Centers for Disease Control & Prevention (CDC) toll-free at 1-800-CDC-INFO (1-800-232-4636) or online at www.cdc.gov/travel.

 Port taxes, fees, and gratuities are included in the price of this cruise.
 The cruise line may charge an additional fee per passenger should the price of oil increase over 30% from today’s date to the sail date.
 Such amount, if any, will be charged to your onboard account.

+All guests are required to complete the online information form.
 If you plan to be traveling 30 days prior to our cruise and do not have access to email, please let us know and we will make arrangements for your documents to be available at the pier.

 IMPORTANT – For those interested in scuba diving, please ensure you have either completed a dive or taken a refresher course within 12 months of the cruise.
 If not, you will be required to take a refresher course on board and will not be able to purchase any dives until this course is completed.